leahfitch/EUI/README.markdown

 Ok, it's pretty simple.
 There is an `EUIContainer` class which is a subclass of `UIView`.
 To use layouts, you create an `EUIContainer` and set it's `layout` property to one of the `EUILayout` classes.
-Containers can have a delegate which will get notified when the size of the container changes. `EUILayout` will lay out its containers subviews when it is sent the message `layoutContainer`.
+Containers can have a delegate which will get notified when the size of the container changes. `EUILayout` will lay out its container's subviews when it is sent the message `layoutContainer`.
 You can also layout the container *and* specify the sizes for each subview at the same time by sending `layoutContainerWithSubviewSizes`.
 This makes it possible to animate a lot of changes in one block smoothly.